 It is important to understand concepts before solving class 9 science chapter 2 is matter around us pure question answer.
 Whether you are learning for the first time or revising for the exams these approaches are very helpful.
 Given below some points to follow while solving questions of this chapter:

-While solving questions it is essential to determine what is given and what we have to find out.
-Find out the key terms like elements, compounds, colloidals, suspension, mixture, etc this helps to understand what is asked in question.
+2. While solving questions, it is essential to determine what is given and what we have to find out.
+Find out the key terms like elements, compounds, colloids, suspension, mixture, etc This helps to understand what is asked in the question.

-Draw neat, labeled diagrams for separation processes and solubility experiments to strengthen your understanding and presentation.
+4. Draw neat, labelled diagrams for separation processes and solubility experiments to strengthen your understanding and presentation.

-Solving questions from NCERT textbooks, as these questions are asked directly in exams.
-For revision it is very important to solve questions regularly.
+5. Solving questions from NCERT textbooks, as these questions are asked directly in exams.
+For revision, it is very important to solve questions regularly.

 Topics Of NCERT Solutions For Class 9 Science Chapter 2